AndrewEspinoza/Office-File-Meteadata/PDF_to_TXT/readme.md

-1. Unzip pdf2text.zip to your drive.
-Somewhere like C:\pdf2text
+1. Download pdftotext.exe to your drive.
+Somewhere like C:\pdftotext.